Synclogics/Synclogics/README.md

 - 👋 Hi, I’m @Synclogics
 - 👀 I’m interested in javascript.
 - 🌱 I’m currently learning blockchain and GIS.
-- 💞️ I’m looking to collaborate on an opensource project.
+- 💞️ I’m looking forward to contribute to an opensource project.
 - 📫 Reach me @synclogics on twitter.

 <!---